sneezeparty/soupy/README.md

-This is a basic ChatGPT Discord bot that utilizes the ChatGPT API.
+Soupy is a ChatGPT Discord bot that utilizes the ChatGPT API.

 The current functionality of the bot is: